‘Free Solo’ climber Alex Honnold advocates for rock climbing bill

 “I always feel that there’s always this tension — especially now with renewable energy coming on, which is especially big in Nevada — between preserving and enjoying” Nevada’s wilderness areas, Lee said.
 This package finds that balance, she said.

 The legislation includes two of Lee’s bills that she co-sponsored, the Biking on Long-Distance Trails (BOLT) Act and the Protecting America’s Rock Climbing (PARC) Act.
-Lee is confident the package will soon pass the Senate.
+Lee is confident the package will pass the Senate soon.

-Lee’s BOLT Act will provide resources to construct 10 long distance mountain biking trails in the U.S., said Lee, who is an avid mountain biker herself.
+The BOLT Act will provide resources to construct 10 long-distance mountain biking trails in the U.S., said Lee, who is an avid mountain biker herself.
 She recently fell on the trail and wore a bandage on her elbow as proof.

 Making rock climbing a legit use